mgerczuk/nexa-mqtt/README.md

                                      // public grid!
    "light_load_enable": "OFF", // ON allows the device to discharge at low power for
                                // extended periods.
-(AC Always On) "never_power_off": "OFF" // When ON the device remains powered on and never shuts down
+(AC Always On) "never_power_off": "OFF", // When ON the device remains powered on and never shuts down
                              // while connected to the grid.
 (Always On)
-                            // "allow_grid_charging" should be ON for this function }
+                             // "allow_grid_charging" should be ON for this function "anti_backflow_enable": "OFF", //When ON export to grid is limited "anti_backflow_power_percentage": 20 // Seems to be max. allowed backflow in percent
+                                        // of maximum output (800/1000W)
+}
 ```